Instructions for use! This

 Marshayangdi river.
 We encountered our first group of donkeys, with their

-bells clanging, and colorful headpieces bobbling up and down and side to
+clanging, and colorful headpieces bobbling up and down and side to

 side as the hordes traveled through the mud and muck carrying food and